ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 **How to Access the cluster:** The cluster can be accessed from most terminals on your computer.
-Some of the most popular ones used are: PuTTY or Bitvise for PC users and Terminal or iTerm2 for Mac users.
-For PC users, most researchers use PuTTY, however Bitvise is also used at IHME.
+Some of the most popular ones used are: PuTTY or Bitvise for Windows users and Terminal or iTerm2 for Mac users.
+For Windows users, most researchers use PuTTY, however Bitvise is also used at IHME.
 For Mac users, the Terminal app comes installed on your computer but some perfer to use iTerm2.